Optimal Network Compression: Introduction

 The optimal compression problem is related to studies in many other works in the Eisenberg-Noe clearing framework.
-For instance, the compression constraints can be viewed as the feasibility conditions for a network reconstruction problem; \cite{ACP14,UW04,HalajKok:ECB,GV16,GV19} propose methods to sample either deterministically or stochastically from this feasible region. \cite{AOT15} considered the optimal rerouting problem of a system of identical banks under i.i.d.\ Bernoulli shocks.
+For instance, the compression constraints can be viewed as the feasibility conditions for a network reconstruction problem via the network rerouting problem (see~Example \ref{ex:compression}) in which only the aggregate statistics for each bank need be known; \cite{ACP14,UW04,HalajKok:ECB,GV16,GV19} propose methods to sample either deterministically or stochastically from this feasible region. \cite{AOT15} considered the optimal rerouting problem of a system of identical banks under i.i.d.\ Bernoulli shocks.
 That work found that the completely connected system has a ``robust fragility'' property, i.e., it is the most stable for small shocks but the least stable for large shocks (and vice versa for the ring network). \cite{feinstein2017sensitivity} studies the sensitivity of the Eisenberg-Noe clearing payments w.r.t.\ the relative liability matrix; that work uses these sensitivities in order to find the best and worst case \emph{directions} for rerouting of the liability network. \cite{CCY16} utilizes majorization of the financial networks in order to guarantee the relative health of two financial networks (w.r.t.\ the number of defaulting banks).
 The network compression is also related to the literature on analyzing the consequences of different netting mechanisms in centrally cleared financial markets; see, e.g.,~\cite{duf_zhu_11, duffie2015central, cont2014central, armenti2017central, amini2020systemic, amini2016fully, moallemi14, capponi2015systemic, amini2020clearing}.

-We are primarily motivated in this study by two streams of literature: that of~\cite{AOT15} which proposed the robust fragility of the completely connected network and those of~\cite{d2019compressing,veraart2019does} which proposed frameworks for network compression without regards to the impact on systemic risk.
+We are primarily motivated in this study by two streams of literature: that of~\cite{AOT15} which proposed the robust fragility of the completely connected network and those of~\cite{d2019compressing,veraart2019does} which proposed frameworks for network compression without considering which levels of compression reduce systemic risk.
 In this paper we seek to unify these problems into a single optimization framework, which we call \emph{optimal network compression}.
 We further merge these problems with the systemic risk measures of~\cite{chen2013axiomatic,kromer2013systemic} so as to determine the compressed network that minimizes systemic risk; as shown in~\cite{veraart2019does}, network compression need not improve systemic risk.